 Try to share the responsibilities with others and accept help from family, friends, neighbours or professionals.

-To have a carers needs assessment contact the Cares Centre at the Link Centre, 140 Union Street, Oldham OL1 1DZ or ring them on 0161 770 1500 or email on email@example.com.
+To have a carers needs assessment contact the Cares Team at the Civic Centre, West Street, Oldham OL1 1UT or ring them on 0161 770 7777

 - Carers: Looking after yourself - Alzheimers Society website

 Do you understand why they are distressed or behaving badly?

 You may struggle to understand someone’s changing behaviour.